grongierisc/formation-template/README.md

 We are now in the Business Process Designer.
 We are going to create a simple BP that will call our operation:

-<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/BPAddingCall.mp4" width="640" height="480" controls preload></video>
+<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/BPAddingCall.mp4" width="640" height="480" controls></video>

 ### 8.1.2.
 Modifying the context of a BP